 How Does Geothermal Heating Work?

 If you were to go as little as ten feet below the Earth's surface, you would find that the ambient temperature stays right around 50 degrees Fahrenheit despite the season or conditions.
 The Earth is incredibly insulated.
-Geothermal heating and cooling systems
+Geothermal heating and cooling systems take advantage of this constant temperature to alter the temperature of the air in a home.

 Why Is the Equipment More Expensive?